Scott Home Inspection Denver

 Federal – Athmar Park – Barnum

-Across I25 from Baker are the many neighboorhoods along Federal.
-This area is also in a redevelopment phase but has many more afforable homes.
+Across I25 from Baker are the many neighboorhoods along Federal Blvd.
+This area is also in a redevelopment phase but has many more affordable homes.
 As a rule of thumb, the closer you get to Colfax, the older the homes will be.
 Generally, the homes range from 1920s to 1960s.
-Many of the homes in this neighborhood are smaller, but have decent size lots.
+Many of the homes in this neighborhood are smaller, but have decent sized lots.
 If you want a big backyard but you want to be close to the city, this is a great spot.

 Denver University – South Broadway

 Broadway south of I25 is a very popular area.
-There tons of new breweries and resturants.
+There are many new breweries and restaurants to choose from.
 This area has a broad mix of homes.
-The closer you are to broadway the older the houses are, but typically the homes were built between 1940-1960.
+The closer you are to Broadway, the older the houses are, but typically were built between 1940-1960.
 This neighborhood mixes in with the University neighborhood around DU which has a great night life and a small university center.

-Around DU there are many duplexes and quadplexes mixed in with the single-family homes, but like most of Denver, many of the houses are being demolished.
+Around DU there are many duplexes and fourplexes mixed in with the single-family homes, but like most of Denver, many of the older houses are being demolished.
 The row home duplex is a pretty popular build in this neighborhood, especially around Pearl Street.
-However, one of the best features of this area is that you are very close to Washington Park, but you are still outside of the city and its very high prices.
+However, one of the best features of this area is that you are very close to Washington Park, yet you are still outside of the city and its very high prices.

-This area in particular has a high concentration of asbestos based building materials.
+This area in particular has a high concentration of asbestos-based building materials.
 Siding, popcorn ceilings, asbestos duct wrap and more were used liberally when building homes in this area.
 It is important for your inspector to call these items out.
-Also, if you are planning a remodel, we recommend you test these products for asbestos.
+Also, if you are planning a remodel, we recommend that you test these products for asbestos.